Defensive Line Coach

 CFL: 6th season

-Mace is in his eighth season in the Stampeders organization and his third as the defensive line coach.
+Mace is in his 11th season in the Stampeders organization and his sixth as defensive line coach.

-In his first season as a coach, Mace oversaw a group that included 2016 CFL sack leader Hughes.
-As a unit, the Stamps defensive line produced 46 of the Stamps’ league-leading 53 sacks.
+In his first season as a coach, Mace oversaw a group that produced 46 of the Stamps’ league-leading 53 sacks.
 The line was also instrumental in a run defence that allowed the Stamps to tie for league lows in touchdowns allowed (11) and average opponents’ gain per rush (4.6 yards).
-Hughes and Johnson both earned CFL all-star honours.
+Charleston Hughes and Johnson both earned CFL all-star honours.

-Mace won the Stamps’ 2014 Presidents’ Ring award as voted by teammates for his contributions on and off the field and remains an active member of the community.
-He has hosted 15 clients from Enviros — a Calgary-based not-for-profit organization dedicated to enhancing the quality of family life in Alberta — at every Stamps home game as part of the Mace’s Faces program and has spearheaded a Christmas turkey and ham drive to benefit local food banks since 2013.
+Mace won the Stamps’ 2014 Presidents’ Ring award as voted by teammates for his contributions on and off the field.
+His work in the community includes spearheading a Christmas turkey and ham drive to benefit local food banks, an initiative he started in 2013.